kubewarden/docs/docs/writing-policies/metadata.md

 The Kubewarden metadata file, `metadata.yaml`, serves as a vital configuration file that contains important information and settings related to the policies used within Kubewarden.
-This documentation aims to provide an overview of the purpose and usage of the metadata file.
+This documentation provides an overview of the purpose and usage of the metadata file.

 The policy `metadata.yaml` file contains defaults for the policy, in addition